Top 10 Value Add Home Projects

 Painting a room is economical, and it is a project most folks can handle without hiring a contractor.

-Plus, color is great form of creative expression.
+Plus, a color is a great form of creative expression.

 2. Upgrade Appliances